2025 Storm Events in Riverside

 Roofing Permits in Riverside

-The permitting timeline typically runs one to two weeks for standard residential projects.
-Applications can be submitted through the city's online Public Permit Portal, which allows homeowners and contractors to track status and schedule inspections.
 Two inspections are required for all roofing projects: a roof sheathing inspection before covering the deck, and a final inspection upon completion.
-California Residential Code limits roofs to a maximum of two layers, so older homes with multiple existing layers will require complete tear-off.
-Most reputable roofing contractors handle the entire permit process on behalf of homeowners, incorporating the fees and timeline into their project estimates.
+California Residential Code limits roofs to a maximum of two layers, so older homes with multiple existing layers will require complete tear-off before new installation.
+Title 24 energy compliance is mandatory for cool roofs in Southern California, particularly for low-slope applications common on commercial and some residential structures.

 Choosing a roofing contractor in Riverside